-• Seatbelt pretensioners are not designed to activate in minor frontal or side impacts or in rear impacts.

-• The driver's seat and passenger's seat pretensioners and frontal, side or curtain SRS airbags operate simultaneously.

-• Pretensioners are designed to function on a one-time-only basis.
+- Seatbelt pretensioners are not designed to activate in minor frontal impacts, in side or rear impacts or in roll-over accidents. - The driver's seat and passenger's seat pretensioners and frontal SRS airbag operate simultaneously. - Pretensioners are designed to function on a one-time-only basis.
 In the event that a pretensioner is activated, both the driver's and front passenger's seatbelt retractor assemblies must be replaced only by an authorized SUBARU dealer.
-When replacing seatbelt retractor assemblies, use only genuine SUBARU parts. • If either front seatbelt does not retract or cannot be pulled out due to a malfunction or activation of the pretensioner, contact your SUBARU dealer as soon as possible.
+When replacing seatbelt retractor assemblies, use only genuine SUBARU parts. - If either front seatbelt does not retract or cannot be pulled out due to a malfunction or activation of the pretensioner, contact your SUBARU dealer as soon as possible.

-• If the front seatbelt retractor assembly or surrounding area has been damaged, contact your SUBARU dealer as soon as possible.

-• When you sell your vehicle, we urge you to explain to the buyer that it has seatbelt pretensioners by alerting him to the contents of this section.
+- If the front seatbelt retractor assembly or surrounding area has been damaged, contact your SUBARU dealer as soon as possible. - When you sell your vehicle, we urge you to explain to the buyer that it has seatbelt pretensioners by alerting the buyer to the contents of this section.

 - To obtain maximum protection, the occupants should sit in an upright position with their seatbelts properly fastened.
-Refer to "Seatbelts" @1-11. - Do not modify, remove or strike the front seatbelt retractor assemblies or surrounding area.
+Refer to "Seatbelts" \$\tilde{\text{\$\sigma}}\$1-11. - Do not modify, remove or strike the front seatbelt retractor assemblies or surrounding area.
 This could result in accidental activation of the seatbelt pretensioners or could make the system inoperative, possibly resulting in serious injury.
 Seatbelt pretensioners have no user-serviceable parts.
-For required servicing of front seatbelt retractors equipped with seatbelt pretensioners, see your nearest SUBARU dealer.

-• When discarding front seatbelt retractor assemblies or scrapping the entire vehicle due to collision damage or for other reasons, consult your SUBARU dealer.
+For required servicing of front seatbelt retractors equipped with seatbelt pretensioners, see your nearest SUBARU dealer. - When discarding front seatbelt retractor assemblies or scrapping the entire vehicle due to collision damage or for other reasons, consult your SUBARU dealer.

-System monitors
+■ System monitors